zeandyli/zeandyli/README.md

-- 🇺🇸University of Washington Econ & Math '22
+- University of Washington Econ & Math '22
-- 🇺🇸University of Chicago FinMath '25
+- University of Chicago FinMath '25

 - Heading into $\text{Derivatives Pricing}^Q$...
 <!--